eoconnellTJ/ProjectSailReferences/README.md

 [Git Installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ## Install Slack
-Our team uses slack to communicate, so install slack onto your computer, and we recommend you install the slack app onto your mobile device as well.
+Our team uses [Slack](https://slack.com) to communicate, so install Slack onto your computer, and we recommend you install the Slack app onto your mobile device as well.
 Go to [Tommy John's Slack Page](https://tjhq.slack.com) to set up an account with your Tommy John email address.

 ## Install NVM
 Some projects will require to run with an older version of node, so we will need NVM to switch between versions.